 KPI #2: (Partially construct creek/lake separation)

-• A Master License Agreement (MLA) to facilitate Valley Water’s access and planning study investigations on Santa Clara County Parks land is in development.
+- A Master License Agreement (MLA) to facilitate Valley Water’s access and planning study investigations on Santa Clara County Parks land is being completed.

-• Design is expected to begin in fall 2024.
+- Design is expected to begin in FY26.

-• Construction is to coincide with ADSRP completion (currently 2032).
+- Construction will be coordinated with ADSRP completion (currently 2032).

 KPI #3: (Fish passage improvements)

-In October 2021, the City of San José, in partnership with Valley Water, completed the construction of a new interim pedestrian bridge, replacing the Singleton Road low-water crossing at Coyote Creek.
+Singleton Road Fish Barrier: In October 2021, the City of San José, in partnership with Valley Water, completed construction of an interim bridge, replacing the previous Singleton Road low-water crossing over Coyote Creek.
 Valley Water provided $1.0 million in cost-share funding to the city for construction.
 Valley Water also provided the city with project design services and permitting assistance.
-The low-water crossing was a barrier to fish passage and its removal increased migratory fish access to about 17 miles of upstream Coyote Creek area with better, cold-water habitat.
-Valley Water will continue to monitor the project through 2031.
+The low-water crossing presented a critical barrier to fish passage and its removal has increased migratory fish access to about 17 miles of upstream Coyote Creek riparian corridor including access to the cold-water management zone.
+Valley Water will continue to monitor project performance through 2031.

 KPI #4: (Steelhead stream study update)